iz-02/restaurants-full-project/README.md

 ![Tableau Dashboard](Screenshot_(83).png)

 ### Sample of Cleaned Data
-A preview of the cleaned dataset:
+A sample of the cleaned dataset:

 ![Sample Data](data_head().png)